I’ll go as far as to say that I hate Bluetooth device pairing!

 The new Bluetooth 5 specification promises “4x range, 2x speed, and 8x broadcasting message capacity” in low energy modes.
 However, the specification for the wireless protocol still hasn’t provided manufacturers and ultimately consumers with any unified user experience to go with the protocol.

 I can’t pick up a Bluetooth enabled device of any kind and intuitively know how to make it work.
 Some devices require you to pull out the battery and reinsert it while pressing a button.
 Others require you to hold your hand above them or shake them while clicking a button.
-Maybe there’s a small hole where I should insert the tip of a pen?
+Maybe there is a small hole where I should insert a pin.

 The pairing button or hole may or may not have the Bluetooth icon embossed on or near them.
 Oh, I need to keep both mouse buttons pressed while removing the battery, and then it will go into pairing mode when I reinsert the battery?
 How am I to know?
 Every Bluetooth enabled device behaves differently.